Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time

-It should be noted that the convergence behavior for the SC geometry depends heavily on the gap size and the particle height, as we explore Fig.~\ref{fig:lanczos_SC_to_BWTP}.
-We first place $2048$ particles near the bottom wall and increase the gap $H$ between the two walls (cf. Fig.~\ref{fig:lanczos_SC_to_BWTP}(a)).
+It should be noted that the convergence behavior for the SC geometry depends heavily on the thickness $H$ and the particle height $h$, as we explore Fig.~\ref{fig:lanczos_SC_to_BWTP}.
+We first place $2048$ particles near the bottom wall and increase the thickness $H$ between the two walls (see Fig.~\ref{fig:lanczos_SC_to_BWTP}(a)).
 We observe that as $H\to\infty$, the SC behavior approaches that of a BW geometry.
-We repeat this experiment with the particles placed at the midplane (cf. Fig.~\ref{fig:lanczos_SC_to_BWTP}(b)).
+We repeat this experiment with the particles placed at the midplane (see Fig.~\ref{fig:lanczos_SC_to_BWTP}(b)).
 This time, as $H\to\infty$, the system behavior approaches that of a TP system, as expected.
 Furthermore, we find that the convergence worsens as particles start to overlap the wall; this is a rare occurrence in BD simulations with steric repulsion.